Botanical name Cymbopogon flexuosus

 Color/Consistency Dark yellow to light brown liquid @22C with a Strong odor

-Aromatic Summary / Note / Strength of Aroma Organic Lemongrass Essential Oil has a fresh earthy, citrusy scent.
+Aromatic Summary / Note / Strength of Aroma Wild Crafted Lemongrass Essential Oil has a fresh earthy, citrusy scent.

 Blends With Basil, coriander, cedarwood, geranium, lavender, jasmine, tea tree.